 We have got a lot of space to operate, unfortunately, to reduce our prison population without increasing threats to public safety.

-JEFFREY BROWN: Pat Nolan, where is this as a political matter?
+Pat Nolan, where is this as a political matter?
 That question I asked at the top, has the ground shifted?

-PAT NOLAN: Yes, it’s been very interesting.
+Yes, it's been very interesting.

 In the last several years, many conservative leaders across the country have formed a group called Right on Crime.
 And they are working to implement policies that frankly get the most public safety for the public dollar.
 We have been stingy with other parts of government, but frankly turned a blind eye in some ways to corrections.

 And, instead, they're looking and saying, are we getting enough public safety?
 And so Texas led the way and by changing their laws so they didn't incarcerate those at the low level of the spectrum.
 They lowered the amount spent, but they didn't just put it back in the budget.
 They put it into programs like Mr. McCollum talked about, job training, drug treatment, mental health care.